 C.N.E.
 Corbin is a PhD Candidate at the University of California, Berkeley in the Department of Environmental Science, Policy and Management within the Division of Society & Environment.

 I am a scholar-activist-educator based out of California.
-My current projects include faculty owner at The Cooperative New School, agroecology educator at the Multinational Exchange for Sustainable Agriculture (MESA), and staff research associate / lecturer at UC Berkeley.
+My current projects include faculty owner at The Cooperative New School, urban agroecology educator at Merritt College, and visiting scholar at UC Berkeley.